chainloop-dev/chainloop/deployment/chainloop/README.md

 This chart bootstraps a [Chainloop](https://github.com/chainloop-dev/chainloop) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+## Prerequisites

+- Kubernetes 1.19+
+- Helm 3.2.0+
+- PV provisioner support in the underlying infrastructure
+- ReadWriteMany volumes for deployment scaling

+## Chart Flavors
 This chart comes in two flavors, regular and `development`.

-### Default deployment
+### Default

-The default deployment

 ![Deployment](../../docs/img/deployment.png)

+The default deployment mode relies on external dependencies to be available in advance.

-This Chart includes
+This mode includes

 - Chainloop [Controlplane](../../app/controlplane)
 - Chainloop [Artifact proxy](../../app/artifact-cas)